FoodStats/EasyEats/README.md

 The component of collaborative filtering and content based filtering has been combined into a single implicty utilty function

 ## Challenges
-**Datasets**: Limited item options from particular convenience stores or restaurants limit the datasets.
+- **Datasets**: Limited item options from particular convenience stores or restaurants limit the datasets.
-**Bypassing Variance**: Reliance on user participation can be bypassed using content based filtering.
+- **Bypassing Variance**: Reliance on user participation can be bypassed using content based filtering.
-**Parameter Tuning**: Weighing the priority of a general healthy diet with user specialized data in forming recommendations.
-Considerations for palette and budget
+- **Parameter Tuning**: Weighing the priority of a general healthy diet with user specialized data in forming recommendations in considerations for palette and budget.
-**Time Series Component:** Consideration of all meals consumed by the user on a daily, weekly, or monthly scale to form recommendations.
+- **Time Series Component:** Consideration of all meals consumed by the user on a daily, weekly, or monthly scale to form recommendations.

 ## Road map
 1. Dataset generation: Fan